justanotherdot/justanotherdot/site/posts/fools-gold-time-estimates.md

 tags: [fools gold, back of the envelope]
 ---

-It would be fantastic if we could know the future.
+It would be fantastic if we knew the future.
 With that knowledge we could plan with the utmost precision.
 But we are not clairvoyant.
 We actively exercise a process of guesses we dress up in the fancier name of "estimates".
 Enrico Fermi would feel these guesses are fine so long as you are [within an order of magnitude](https://en.wikipedia.org/wiki/Back-of-the-envelope_calculation).
 This form of educated guess is also known as a "back of the envelope" calculation and most random guesses are not doing anything near this [level of